DEVOTIONALS

 The New Testament also instructs us to develop a relationship with God.

-to all those you have given him.
-Now this is eternal life: that they know you,
+Him.
+Now this is eternal life: that they know You, the

 In order to have this relationship with God, we need to believe in,